CrescentKohana/shingetsu-blog/frontend/README.md

 ## Usage

-- Create .env.local file with a URL to an API (e.g. strapi):
+- Create .env.local file with a URL to the API:
   ```
   NEXT_PUBLIC_STRAPI_API_URL=https://strapi.example.com
   ```
-- `npm install` to install dependencies
+- `npm i` to install dependencies
 - `npm run dev` for development.
 - `npm run build` and `npm start` for production.